hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 Exceptions
 ----------

-Modernizer.js should be the only JS in the header, so it’s hard to have a rule that will put it there, so we have put only this js in the index.html and it is not served from Plone’s js registry.
-In case if the site is loaded without the Diazo theme, the modernizer.js will be provided by Plone.
+Modernizer.js and Respond.js should be the only JS in the header, so it’s hard to have a rule that will put it there, so we have put only these two js in the index.html and it is not served from Plone’s js registry.
+In case if the site is loaded without the Diazo theme, the modernizer.js and respond.js will be provided by Plone.

 Best practices (Do's and Don'ts)